TypeScript Quickstart

 - Type annotations are used to generate the UI form, and help pre-validate inputs.
 While not mandatory, they are highly recommended.
 You can customize the UI in later steps (but not change the input type!).

 Also take a look at the import statement lines that are commented out.
-In Typescript, dependencies and their versions are contained in the script and hence there is no need for any additional steps.
-The resolution is done by deno.
-You can use NPM imports directly in Windmill.
+In TypeScript, dependencies and their versions are contained in the script and hence there is no need for any additional steps.
+The resolution is done by Deno.
+You can use npm imports directly in Windmill.
 The last import line imports the Windmill client, that is needed for example, to access variables or resources.
 We won't go into that here.

 Back to our "Hello World".
 We can clear up unused import statements, change the